jeso20BTH/Electric-Scooter-BTH-Pattern-Group-13/README.md

 ## Customer
 ### Get all customers
 All attributes are optional but at least one must be asked for.
+WARNING: It is NOT advisable to retrieve historylogs when requesting all customers.
+A query to the history-table will be made for every single customer which will take a long time.
 ```
 {
   customers {